Zest-it logo

-wooden palettes Wooden studio palettes are traditionally made of Mahogany in a kidney shape with thumb hole and finger grip, held along the forearm between elbow and wrist.
-(New wooden palettes need to be oiled well with Linseed oil to prepare them for use).
+are traditionally made of Mahogany in a kidney shape with thumb hole and finger grip, held along the forearm between elbow and wrist.
+(New wooden palettes need to be oiled well with Palette Oil to prepare them for use).

-If you don't want to go to the expense of a traditional wooden one, you can make your own from mdf or plywood (1/2" thick).
+If you don't want to go to the expense of a traditional wooden one, you can make your own from mdf or plywood (1/4" thick).
 Sand the palette to give a smooth thumb hole and edges.
-Apply at least two coats of varnish, rub down between each application and allow to dry throughly.
+Apply at least two coats of varnish, rub down between each application and allow to dry thoroughly.

 There are many shapes of palette on the market today and available in a variety of materials other than wood - clear and white acrylic, glass, porcelain, plastic and tear-off.